nxing831/nxing831.github.io/content/index.md

 my name is nicole and i am a math student at yale university.

-i am interested in statistical and deep learning, especially bayesian learning; ai safety, e.g. privacy, security, policy, alignment; and random processes.
+i am interested in adversarial machine learning, privacy, and security. i also enjoy bayesian and probabilistic machine learning.

 i started my internet journey making html layouts for an online horse game before abandoning my web dev dreams. after a decade of instagram, i moved to a very beige github page and microblogged unsuccessfully before building a fish-themed website that revealed too much about me. after being too embarrassed to ever share it, i abandoned css and arrived here.